lprc/simple-dl/README.md

 # Simple-dl [![Build Status](https://travis-ci.com/lprc/simple-dl.svg?branch=master)](https://travis-ci.com/lprc/simple-dl)

+## Why?

+Because youtube-dl is a great tool but yet not natively supported on Android.
+There are several GUI options but none of them seem to be kept up to date.
+See the nightly branch where the included youtube-dl version is always the newest one.

+## What?

 This is an android wrapper for the popular youtube-dl tool with a simple ui.
 Just paste in an url and click on 'download'!
 <b>Note:</b> Because this is just a fork it's is not the version you see in the play store.